Skip to main content

 Using plugins on the desktop version

-The Headlamp desktop app will look for the plugins directory (in the format mentioned above) either under the user’s Headlamp configuration folder, or within the current folder as .plugins if the former doesn’t exist.
+The Headlamp desktop app will look for the plugins directory (in the format mentioned above).
+This will be either under the user's Headlamp configuration folder or within the current folder as .plugins if the former doesn't exist.

 Bundling plugins with desktop version